betaflight/betaflight.com/docs/release/Betaflight-3.1-Release-Notes.md

 If i run 8k/1k, will the PID loop be calculated from an average of the 8 gyro samples, or will it only use 1 sample out of 8?
 Answer from Boris:
 There is no averaging.
 There is IIR filtering, what works faster than averaging.
 Every sample it's information is taken to the next sample a bit.
 Btw you can enable simple averaging with chosing FIR filter style.
 Averaging gives a lot of delay typically.
 It seems that a lot of guys really missed the early betaflights where all this was discussed a lot.
 All i can say is to read about the way how filtering works and look up about aliasing.
-(Filtering is explained in this Wiki)
+(Filtering is explained here)

 #### Question by spikerspike97:
 But why do my throttle and yaw rccommands have so much steps and the pitch and roll are super smooth as seen in the BB log?